 Moorside Road, Fagley, Bradford, West Yorkshire

-A good Post-War church in the tradition of the Byzantine-influenced style which persisted from the early 20th century up until the early 1960s.
+A good post-war church in Byzantine-influenced style.
 Well-proportioned exterior and well-detailed interior, marred by the alterations to the sanctuary.

-The 1904 edition of Bartholomew’s Gazetteer of the British Isles describes Fagley as a hamlet 1 ½ miles northeast of Bradford.
+The 1904 edition of Bartholomew’s Gazetteer of the British Isles describes Fagley as a hamlet 1½ miles northeast of Bradford.
 By 1918 it was an emerging suburb and a Catholic church was opened in a tin hut in Charnwood Road.
-The parish of St Clare was created in 1944 and the permanent church opened on December 12 1956, from designs by J. H. Langtry-Langton & Partners.
+The parish of St Clare was created in 1944 and the permanent church opened on 12 December 1956, from designs by J. H. Langtry-Langton & Partners.
 Consecration took place in 1968.
-The church was reordered in 1967-8 by J. H. Langtry-Langton & Partners.
+The church was reordered in 1967-8, again by J. H. Langtry-Langton & Partners.
 The presbytery (designed by Stephen Langtry-Langton) was built in 1977, replacing a Victorian house affected by subsidence.

 Architect: J. H. Langtry-Langton